Planning a Trip to Argentina: Travel Tips + Expenses

 Yet the city has its own distinct charm as it unfolded before me.
 The large boulevards of 9 de Julio, quaint alleyways of La Boca and hip corners of Palermo have its own vibrant and unique characters.

-As I traveled around the country, on some of the longest bus journeys, I fell more and more for a place that I could call home for 3 months.
-From sharing mate and socializing, embracing the 'shh' pronunciation of 'llamas' in words, devouring the best (and cheapest) avocados, summer night Asados and barbeques, sweaty tango sessions, climbing some insane mountains, Argentina kept me endlessly entertained and engaged.
+As I travelled around the country, on some of the longest bus journeys, I fell more and more for a place that I could call home for 3 months.
+From sharing mate and socialising, embracing the 'shh' pronunciation of 'llamas' in words, devouring the best (and cheapest) avocados, summer night Asados and barbeques, sweaty tango sessions, climbing some insane mountains, Argentina kept me endlessly entertained and engaged.

 If you're heading to Argentina, I have a few handy tips and hacks for you.
-As I pay for my own travels, this guide does include some affiliate links, because who doesn't love to make a little extra on the side 💁🏽.

 Summer hikes in El Hoyo